Let’s talk about Starbucks franchise cost. And whether or not you can buy one.

 There are probably a few other things you’ll have to do, but let’s leave that list just like it is for now.

-Of course, you’d only have to tackle that list of things to do if you were actually awarded a franchise.
+Of course, you’d only have to tackle that list of things to do if you were actually awarded a few Starbucks franchises.

 Experience in food is needed.
 Plus, you’ll need to have food and beverage experience and currently own or run a multi-site business.

 Role– Hands-on at first

 If you’re approved to own a Starbucks in Europe, you’ll (with the help of their development team) secure an optimum location.

 Once your location is approved, you’ll start the Starbucks immersion program which will allow you to learn the ins and outs of running your own Starbucks operation.